EnglishMuffin17/encrypter/README.txt

-README file for encrypter.py
+README file for knitcrypter.py

-encrypter.py version no. 1.1
+encrypter.py version no. 2.1

 790 lines of code as of 05/02/2020

 to start, import encrypter.py as follows:
-"from encrypter import encrypter"
+"from Knitcrypter import knitcrypter"

 Dependancies: